 This means your furnace is ignited at high speed because its low pressure switch couldn’t close.

-It’s important to let an Expert like one from Service Experts Heating & Air Conditioning in Miami handle repairing or replacing this part.
+It’s important to have an Expert like one from Service Experts Heating & Air Conditioning in Miami handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

 We want you to be fully content with our furnace repair in Miami.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to let the system to run at different speeds—and be more efficient.
-These switches also guarantee your furnace runs safely and vents excess gases from the heat exchanger.
+Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and use less energy.
+These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be operating correctly if your furnace inducer motor switches on in high speed and high ignition, then weakens and enters into low-fire mode about 30 seconds later.
+Your low pressure switch may not be operating correctly if your furnace inducer motor switches on in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds later.